 Additionally, many remote systems that nonprofits have set up were constructed hurriedly, with more attention paid to making work possible than to making things secure.
 That’s understandable, of course.
 But it’s important, once work-from-home is up and running, to take steps to reduce cybersecurity risks.
 There are technologies and trainings that can help – but strategic action is required.

 The unfortunate reality is that the coronavirus situation is a boon for cybercriminals.
-Nonprofits should reconsider their approaches to cybersecurity in light of these changes.
+Nonprofits should reconsider their approaches to cybersecurity in light of these changes and the impact of COVID-19 on nonprofit cybersecurity.

 Looking for cybersecurity guidance in the midst of uncertainty?